Spam Dataset Prediction using various ML models

 xgb_pred = xgb$predict(task, test_indx)

-xgb_pred$confusion
+xgb_pred$confusion truth

 response spam nonspam